Newman, Marte have 3 RBIs each, Pirates top Brewers 12-2

 After waiting out a rain delay of more than two hours, Moustakas gave the Brewers a quick 1-0 lead with his 25th homer of the season.
 But Newman hit a two-run single in the bottom of the first to cap Pittsburgh’s four-run inning.

-Each of the Pirates’ first four runs came with two outs, starting with Colin Moran’s single and Corey Dickerson’s double.
+Each of the Pirates’ first four runs came with two outs, starting with Moran’s single and Corey Dickerson’s double.

 Grandal homered in the third to cut the deficit to two runs at 4-2, but Newman sent a slider from Adrian Houser (2-3) in the fourth 375 feet over the right-field wall for his sixth homer of the season.

+“I feel like I’m letting the team down when I go out there and give up four in the first,” Houser said.
+“Just have to be better and figure some stuff out.”

-The Brewers missed a chance get even — or take the lead — when Lorenzo Cain left the bases loaded by grounding to second.
+The Brewers missed a chance to get even – or take the lead – when Lorenzo Cain left the bases loaded by grounding to second in the fifth.

 Marte’s triple drove in two more to put Pittsburgh ahead 7-2 in the sixth.
 He made it 8-2 on a single to left in the eighth.